Lists of Books and Film Documentaries

 Nash – SHANO Publications –

-Grace Nash, the First Violinist of the Manila Symphony and a young American
+Grace Nash, the First Violinist of the Manila Symphony and a young American mother,

 The story of her pregnancy on a small island with other pregnant women, old soldiers and ex-prostitutes is a horror story that should never have happened.
 Her family who was forced apart were finally reunited and sent to Los Banos prison in the country till their sweet liberation by the 11th Airborne.
 Their subsequent return to the states and freedoms’ aftershocks of civilization tells an all encompassing story of WWII.